 A new discovery made at the University of Maryland may provide a key to answering this question.
 This key of sulfur could allow scientists to unlock heretofore hidden interactions between ocean organisms, atmosphere, and land -- interactions that might provide evidence supporting this famous theory.
 Light-driven dinitrogen reduction: Scientists shed new light on global energy, food supply challenge.
 All living things require nitrogen for survival, but the world depends on only two known processes to break nitrogen's ultra-strong bonds and allow conversion to a form humans, animals and plants can consume.

 One is a natural, bacterial process on which farmers have relied since the dawn of agriculture.
 The other is the century-old Haber-Bösch process, which revolutionized fertilizer production and spurred unprecedented growth of the global food supply.
+"We live in a sea of nitrogen, yet our bodies can't access it from the air," says Utah State University biochemist Lance Seefeldt.
 Household consumption significant driver of climate, other environmental impacts.
 You won’t make big cuts in your environmental impact by taking shorter showers or turning out the lights.

 The real environmental problem, a new analysis has shown, is embodied in the things you buy.
 ENVIRONMENTAL FOOTPRINT: The world’s workshop — China — surpassed the United States as the largest emitter of greenhouse gases on Earth in 2007.
 Stanford: world can go 100% renewable.
 Reneweconomy.com A new analysis from Stanford University has laid out a roadmap for 139 countries to power their economies with solar, wind, and hydro energy by 2050.